-Business Sweden's Export Managers' Index (EMI), which monitors views and reflects sentiment among Swedish exporters of goods and services, continued to fall in the fourth quarter.
-EMI fell by 2.3 points to 44.4, from 46.7 in the previous quarter.
+Business Sweden's Export Managers' Index (EMI), which monitors views and reflects sentiment among Swedish exporters of goods and services, bounced back in the first quarter of this year, rising by 1.1 points to 49.9.

 Subscribe to our Global Analysis reports here.